jcouyang/functional-javascript/en/lambda/arrow_function.md

 a.map(x => x*2);
 ```

 We only remove `function`, `return` and block, right?
-If you think the difference is not significance, you may just get used to traditional anonymous function in JavaScript. `function`, `return` and block do not explicitly exist in our code.
+If you think the difference is not significance, you may just get used to traditional anonymous function in JavaScript.
+Howerver, all of `function`, `return` and block do not need to be explicitly existed in our code.
- 只是少了` function` 和` return` 以及 block, 不是吗? 如果觉得差不多, 因为你看惯了 JavaScript 的匿名函数, 你的大脑编译器自动的忽略了,因为他们不需要显示的存在.

- However, ` map(x => x*2)` makes more sense.
-Because the anonymous function we need is supposed to do only one thing.
+Arrow function like ` map(x => x*2)` makes more sense.
+Because the anonymous function we need has only one thing to do.
 That is, we need a function `f` that maps `x` to `y`.
-A best representation for this requirement is `f = (x => x*2)`.
+The best representation for this requirement is `f = (x => x*2)`.

 ### Lexical `this`